Idiwhaa Tonalitic Acasta Gneiss Canada [628 g ~ 4.02 Ga]

 During the Hadean eon, Earth was extremely geologically active.
 Volcanic activity, tectonic movements, and impacts from extraterrestrial bodies frequently reshaped the planet’s surface.
 This constant reshaping meant that any early crust that formed was often destroyed or recycled back into the mantle.

-- Subduction and Plate Tectonics: The process of subduction, where one tectonic plate moves under another and sinks into the mantle, played a significant role in the destruction of early crust.
+- Subduction and Plate Tectonics: The process of subduction, in which one tectonic plate slides beneath another and sinks into the mantle, played a significant role in the destruction of early crust.
 Nearly all of the original crust from the Hadean eon has been subducted due to the movements of tectonic plates.

-- Lack of Stable Crust: The Earth's surface during the Hadean was highly unstable, with deep convection currents in the mantle bringing molten rock to the surface and causing the cooling rock to descend into magmatic seas.
+- Lack of Stable Crust: The Earth's surface during the Hadean was highly unstable, with deep mantle convection bringing molten rock to the surface and causing the cooling rock to sink into magmatic seas.
 This instability prevented the formation of a stable, long-lasting crust.

 - Erosion and Weathering: Any rocks that did manage to form during the Hadean eon would have been subject to intense erosion and weathering over billions of years.
-This further reduced the likelihood of Hadean rocks surviving to the present day.
+This further reduced the likelihood that Hadean rocks would survive to the present day.

 - Late Heavy Bombardment: Towards the end of the Hadean eon, the Earth experienced a period known as the Late Heavy Bombardment, during which a large number of asteroids and comets bombarded it.
 This event would have caused significant resurfacing and destruction of any existing crust.

-As a result of these processes, only a few remnants from the Hadean eon have been discovered, such as zircon grains found in the Jack Hills of Australia and ancient rocks in the Nuvvuagittuq greenstone belt in Quebec, Canada.
+As a result of these processes, only a few remnants of the Hadean Eon have been discovered, such as zircon grains from the Jack Hills of Australia and ancient rocks in the Nuvvuagittuq greenstone belt in Quebec, Canada.

 Comparative Age